Best consultants

 My Interests outside work

 I spend most of my spare time involved in sport: watching, playing and most importantly, socialising.
 I have made some of my closest friends through playing sport and supporting Dublin (gaelic football), or Ireland (any sport), is a family sport.
-While I still play hockey, I retired from gaelic football when the pandemic hit and replaced it with cycling, triathlon and yoga.
+I have replaced playing hockey and gaelic football with cycling, triathlon and yoga.
 The latter being a requirement to be able to continue the others!

-As you will have seen, I love learning, particularly about what’s going on in the world, whether that is through reading, listening to podcasts or the radio, watching the news, or chatting to people.
+As you will have seen, I love learning, particularly about what is going on in the world, whether that is through reading, listening to podcasts or the radio, watching the news, or chatting to people.

 My Favourite Brussels anecdote